Ashwagandha

 For a 30-day period, doses of an ashwagandha aqueous extract were increased in 10-day intervals, starting at 250 mg in the morning and 500 mg in the evening on days 1 to 10 (750 mg/day).
 From days 11 to 20, 500 mg was taken in the morning and 500 mg was taken in the evening (1,000 mg/day).

-Does Ashwagandha really work for anxiety?
+Does Ashwagandha really work for stress?

 Is Ashwagandha safe for long term use?

 Ashwagandha is a safe supplement for most people, although its long-term effects are unknown.
 However, certain individuals should not take it, including pregnant and breastfeeding women.
-People with autoimmune diseases should also avoid ashwagandha unless authorized by a healthcare provider.
+People with autoimmune conditions should also avoid ashwagandha unless authorized by a healthcare provider.

 How quickly does Ashwagandha work?